Michelle Obama's on Coronavirus Quarantine: 'I'm Tired of My Husband' -- Need Some 'Other Energy'

-Former first lady Michelle Obama said Monday on NBC’s “The Kelly Clarkson Show” joked that she was “tired” of her husband, former President Barack Obama, during the coronavirus pandemic lockdown.
+Former first lady Michelle Obama joked Monday on NBC’s “The Kelly Clarkson Show” that she was “tired” of her husband, former President Barack Obama, during the coronavirus pandemic lockdown.

 Clarkson said, “When I went to the White House, I asked Dr. Biden what is the first thing she would do post-pandemic.
 So we know you are knitting now.
 She said, ‘get a martini and fries.’
 So what are you going to do after knitting?”